top of page

 Week 2 is guided by three learning objectives:

-LEARNING OBJECTIVE 1: UNDERSTAND EXECUTIVE FUNCTION
+LEARNING OBJECTIVE 1: THE LINK BETWEEN BALANCE & EXECUTIVE FUNCTION

 Executive function is not one task but rather a collection of higher-level brain processes that allow us to sustain attention, plan and organize behavior, reason and problem-solve, inhibit impulsive reactions, and hold and manipulate information (working memory).